 Students Helping Students

-Tuesdays and Thursdays, 7:00 - 7:40 a.m. in Room 114
+Tuesdays and Wednesdays, 2:45 - 3:45 p.m. in Room 114

 Archbishop Spalding supports the varied learning styles of individual students.
 Any student requesting academic accommodations must complete a formal request (see below) for review by the Learning Specialists.
 Once a student is approved, the family will meet with the Director of the Learning Resource Center to create an official Academic Accommodations Plan which will be provided confidentially to the student’s teachers each semester.
-During the meeting, the Director will explain uses of the plan and responsibilities of the student (and teachers) in implementation of the specific accommodations.
+During the meeting, the Director will explain uses of the plan and responsibilities of the student (and teachers) in implementing specific accommodations.
 Please see the Request for Accommodations document for more detailed information.

-Outreach Mentoring Program
+Academic Mentoring Program